Easy Lemon Pound Cake

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Lemon Loaf Cake is exceptionally delicious, with bright and lemony flavors all wrapped up in a buttery, soft and tender crumb.
-It’s a simple loaf cake to make when you’re craving all things lemon and sweet.
+This Lemon Pound Cake recipe is filled with bright, lemony flavors baked into a buttery, soft, and tender crumb.
+It’s a simple loaf cake you can make anytime you’re craving all things lemon and sweet.

 Want to save this recipe?